siddh9001/FTP-Implementation-Project/README.md

 # FTP-Implementation-Project
 This Project is basic Implementation of FTP (file Transfer Protocol) through which we can transfer files and folders between two remote machines say server-client.
-This Project is done using Linux server and C programming.
+This Project is done using Linux OS and C programming.

 #In this image we add the port number and ip address first in server and then in client
 <img width="956" alt="2021-11-19" src="https://user-images.githubusercontent.com/86849427/144412727-90f75b34-1342-4ca7-8a62-b26c608a1e0f.png">